 Magnet schools will be identified as EXCELLING, MEETS, IMPROVEMENT, or FALLS FAR BELOW using rubric rating from five key Pillars: Diversity, Innovative Curriculum, Academic Excellence, High Quality Instructional Systems, and Family and Community Partnerships.
 Each pillar has defined standards with measurable indicators.
 Each indicator is defined using a rubric scale of zero to five.
 Indicators that measure integration and student achievement and theme definition are weighted.
-Pillar I, Diversity, has four indicators for a total of 35 points.
+Pillar I, Diversity, has four indicators for a total of 30-35 points.
 All indicators in this pillar are not weighted equally.
-Pillar II, Innovative Curriculum, has two indicators, for a total of 10 points.
+Instead, total school integration has the largest multiplier while recruitment activities have the smallest.
+Pillar II, Innovative Curriculum, has two indicators, for a total of 20-10 points.
 Pillar 3, Academic Excellence, has four indicators in which total school achievement and closing achievement gaps are weighted, for a total of 30 points.
-The four indicators in Pillar 4, High Quality Instructional Systems total 15 points.
+The four indicators in Pillar 4, High Quality Instructional Systems, are not weighted and total 20-15 points.
 Finally, Pillar 5 has two indicators which are not weighted for a total of 10 points.
 In total, there are 100 possible points.
 (See Attachments H and J)